b-emrekalkan/Django-Flight-Project/README.md

     - dev.py which will include developmend specific settings.
     - prod.py which will include production specific settings.

-## 🚩 Copy all the staff inside settings.py to base.py.
-And delete  settings.py
+## 🚩 Copy all the staff inside "settings.py" to "base.py".
+And delete "settings.py"

-## ✔ base.py will be 👇
+## ✔ "base.py" file will be 👇
 ```python
 """
 Django settings for main project.